-Soon after making the transition to Fayetteville, I received a call from Frank Luther, John’s father that Jason D. Williams was performing at Gulley Park during their annual summer concert series.
-Gulley Park is a beautiful park which hosts 6 or 7 concert artists annually during the summer months for an outdoor concert which is free to the public.
-The concerts are well-attended with perhaps as many as 500-600 people taking advantage of the cool evenings to see and hear an array of outstanding performers.
+Soon after making the transition to Fayetteville I received a call from Frank Luther, John’s father that Jason D. Williams was performing at Gulley Park during their annual summer concert series.
+Gulley Park is a beautiful park which hosts six or seven concert artists annually during the summer months for an outdoor concert which is free to the public.
+The concerts are well-attended with perhaps as many as five hundred people taking advantage of the cool evenings to see and hear an array of outstanding performers.

-Jason D. was well-known to Cathy and me because he was from El Dorado and his parents, Hank and Marie Williams were very good friends.
-We were members together at the First Baptist Church and in the mid-1980’s had gone with them on a church sponsored mission trip to Brazil.
+Jason D. was well-known to Cathy and me, because he was from El Dorado and his parents, Hank and Marie Williams were very good friends.
+We had been members together at the First Baptist Church and in the mid-1980’s had gone with them on a church sponsored mission trip to Brazil.
 We had known Jason D. since he was a young boy and had watched his musical career develop.
-He had an amazing talent of piano playing that was similar in style to the well-known Jerry Lee Lewis, but many believed Jason D. was more musically gifted than Jerry Lee.
-On one occasion when Jason D. was between concerts, he came to our home for a visit, and I asked him to give us a mini-concert.
+He had an amazing talent for piano playing which was similar in style to the well-known Jerry Lee Lewis.
+There were some who believed Jason D. was more musically gifted than Jerry Lee.
+On one occasion when Jason D. was between concerts he came to our home for a visit, and I asked him to give us a mini-concert.
 His wild piano playing style resulted at one point in his playing several bars of the song with the heel of his boot.
-Cathy made him stop playing, thinking he might seriously damage our heirloom baby grand piano!
+Cathy made him stop thinking he might seriously damage our heirloom baby grand piano.
 He just smiled, stop playing and continued visiting with us.